 and, \item the kernel of the map

 is isomorphic to $\ker d^{r-2}$, hence

 \end{itemize} Consequently, the top row in the diagram

 is an exact sequence.
 The diagram in \eqref{eqn:splitR} is just the generalization of the diagram in \eqref{eqn:split2}.
-Therefore, one can make exactly the same arguments as in the case of $r=3$, to conclude $k_r$ factors through a map $c_r$.
-The map $c_r$ is a cocyle and it represents a class
+Therefore, one can make exactly the same arguments as in the case of $r=3$, to conclude that $k_r$ factors through a map $c_r$.
+The map $c_r$ is a cocycle and it represents a class